evolvingstuff/vdw2/content/posts/fecal-transplants-many-studies.md

 │   │   attrs_dict:
 │   │   │   raw_content:  src=&quot;https://image.e.economist.com/lib/fe8d13727c650c7976/m/4/cbe11a01-a91c-40bd-bcfb-79d237b9e4d0.jpg&quot;
 │   │   │   src: https://image.e.economist.com/lib/fe8d13727c650c7976/m/4/cbe11a01-a91c-40bd-bcfb-79d237b9e4d0.jpg├── TextNode
+│   full_match: `|`
+│   inner_content: `|`├── NewlineNode
-│   full_match: `|%%%`
+│   full_match: `%%%`
-│   inner_content: `|%%%`├── BoldNode
+│   inner_content: ``├── BoldNode
 │   full_match: `__Gilead Amit__`
 │   inner_content: `Gilead Amit`
 │   children:
 │   ├── TextNode
 │   │   full_match: `Gilead Amit`
 │   │   inner_content: `Gilead Amit`├── TextNode
+│   full_match: ` `
+│   inner_content: ` `├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
-│   full_match: ` %%% Science correspondent\nSitting in a small windowless lab watching Désirée Prossomariti strain solids through a sieve, I am reminded, despite myself, of jam-making.
+│   full_match: ` Science correspondent\nSitting in a small windowless lab watching Désirée Prossomariti strain solids through a sieve, I am reminded, despite myself, of jam-making.
 “I’ve never looked at it that way,” she says.
+“But yes, I’ve seen my mother making jam.”  `
+│   inner_content: ` Science correspondent\nSitting in a small windowless lab watching Désirée Prossomariti strain solids through a sieve, I am reminded, despite myself, of jam-making.
+“I’ve never looked at it that way,” she says.
+“But yes, I’ve seen my mother making jam.”  `├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
+│   full_match: `  `
+│   inner_content: `  `├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
+│   full_match: ` Dr Prossomariti is making something much more important, if much less palatable.
+She manufactures a medical therapeutic known as a faecal microbiota transplant (FMT)—oral capsules derived from freeze-dried human stool that are extraordinarily effective at relieving some nasty bacterial infections. `
-“But yes, I’ve seen my mother making jam.”  %%%  %%% Dr Prossomariti is making something much more important, if much less palatable.
-She manufactures a medical therapeutic known as a faecal microbiota transplant (FMT)—oral capsules derived from freeze-dried human stool that are extraordinarily effective at relieving some nasty bacterial infections. %%%  %%% The logic is surprisingly sound.
+│   inner_content: ` Dr Prossomariti is making something much more important, if much less palatable.
+She manufactures a medical therapeutic known as a faecal microbiota transplant (FMT)—oral capsules derived from freeze-dried human stool that are extraordinarily effective at relieving some nasty bacterial infections. `├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
+│   full_match: `  `
+│   inner_content: `  `├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
+│   full_match: ` The logic is surprisingly sound.
 The gut microbiome is a complex entity, containing many hundreds of species and a total number of cells that rivals those of the host’s body.
 When this ecosystem is damaged, the consequences can be felt all over the body.
 Diabetes, obesity, Parkinson’s disease, Alzheimer’s disease and atopic dermatitis have all been linked to the (mis)activity of the gut microbiome.
 Some have called the microbiome an organ in its own right.
-And where there is an organ, there is hope of transplantation. %%% Not long ago, FMT was regarded as fringe.
-“People would talk about it in conferences, and people would laugh and giggle,” says Simon Goldenberg, who manages the laboratory at Guy’s and St Thomas’ Hospital in London, where Dr Prossomariti works.
-Then, in 2013, a Dutch clinical trial of FMTs showed such positive results that it was ended early—a supervisory board deeming it unethical to withhold the treatment from the placebo group.
-That was a turning-point. %%% Many patients now benefit from FMT, and their number is set to rise as more positive results filter in from clinical trials.
-All the same, as `
-│   inner_content: ` %%% Science correspondent\nSitting in a small windowless lab watching Désirée Prossomariti strain solids through a sieve, I am reminded, despite myself, of jam-making.
-“I’ve never looked at it that way,” she says.
-“But yes, I’ve seen my mother making jam.”  %%%  %%% Dr Prossomariti is making something much more important, if much less palatable.
-She manufactures a medical therapeutic known as a faecal microbiota transplant (FMT)—oral capsules derived from freeze-dried human stool that are extraordinarily effective at relieving some nasty bacterial infections. %%%  %%% The logic is surprisingly sound.
+And where there is an organ, there is hope of transplantation. `
+│   inner_content: ` The logic is surprisingly sound.
 The gut microbiome is a complex entity, containing many hundreds of species and a total number of cells that rivals those of the host’s body.
 When this ecosystem is damaged, the consequences can be felt all over the body.
 Diabetes, obesity, Parkinson’s disease, Alzheimer’s disease and atopic dermatitis have all been linked to the (mis)activity of the gut microbiome.
 Some have called the microbiome an organ in its own right.
-And where there is an organ, there is hope of transplantation. %%% Not long ago, FMT was regarded as fringe.
+And where there is an organ, there is hope of transplantation. `├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
+│   full_match: ` Not long ago, FMT was regarded as fringe.
 “People would talk about it in conferences, and people would laugh and giggle,” says Simon Goldenberg, who manages the laboratory at Guy’s and St Thomas’ Hospital in London, where Dr Prossomariti works.
 Then, in 2013, a Dutch clinical trial of FMTs showed such positive results that it was ended early—a supervisory board deeming it unethical to withhold the treatment from the placebo group.
+That was a turning-point. `
+│   inner_content: ` Not long ago, FMT was regarded as fringe.
+“People would talk about it in conferences, and people would laugh and giggle,” says Simon Goldenberg, who manages the laboratory at Guy’s and St Thomas’ Hospital in London, where Dr Prossomariti works.
+Then, in 2013, a Dutch clinical trial of FMTs showed such positive results that it was ended early—a supervisory board deeming it unethical to withhold the treatment from the placebo group.
+That was a turning-point. `├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
+│   full_match: ` Many patients now benefit from FMT, and their number is set to rise as more positive results filter in from clinical trials.
+All the same, as `
-That was a turning-point. %%% Many patients now benefit from FMT, and their number is set to rise as more positive results filter in from clinical trials.
+│   inner_content: ` Many patients now benefit from FMT, and their number is set to rise as more positive results filter in from clinical trials.
 All the same, as `├── LinkNode
 │   full_match: `[https://click.e.economist.com/?qs=e8b52f579392a026020b3e472b3f3c017ba6b29563d2f9dfe0610ae96f1a7576e5c64c547eb4f3032eeffea433dd6a01e6da8a0a1bc9f5b7|we report this week]`
 │   inner_content: `we report this week`
 │   url: `https://click.e.economist.com/?qs=e8b52f579392a026020b3e472b3f3c017ba6b29563d2f9dfe0610ae96f1a7576e5c64c547eb4f3032eeffea433dd6a01e6da8a0a1bc9f5b7`